Letro app

 Natural High Safaris

-To support user comfort and extend accessibility, I also designed a fully-compatible dark theme.
-Both themes adhere to a consistent visual system: clear iconography, generous spacing, and scalable typography, all optimised for low-end Android devices.
+To support user comfort and extend accessibility, I also designed a dark theme.
+Both light and dark themes adhere to a consistent visual system: clear iconography, generous spacing, and scalable typography, all optimised for low-end Android devices.

 Natural High Safaris